Social Work Professor: Advancing Mental Health Equity

 3

-As your supervisor, I adhere to the NASW Code of Ethics.
-You are responsible for following the Code of Ethics applicable to your credentialing body.
-As a clinical social worker and clinical addictions specialist, I also follow the guidelines set by the North Carolina Social Work Certification and Licensure Board and the North Carolina Substance Abuse Professional Practice Board.
+Ethical Standards: I adhere to the NASW Code of Ethics and the guidelines of the NC Social Work Certification & Licensure Board and the NC Substance Abuse Professional Practice Board.

 4